milanaryal/milanaryal.github.io/_posts/2015/2015-01-28-async-social-sharing-buttons.md

 This will create a new script tag, add in the social media JavaScript in the src attribute and add the tag inside the head of the document.

-### Asynchronously loading social JavaScript with jQuery
+### Asynchronously loading social JavaScript using jQuery

 If you prefer to use jQuery when working with JavaScript, because it just makes things so much easier. [jQuery has a handy method called `getScript()`](http://api.jquery.com/jQuery.getScript/) which does the above but with fewer lines of code.